shimizukawa/pycontw2013-sphinx-introduction/index.rst

    .. * In 2012, The "Python Professional Programming" was written by 14
    ..   colleagues of the company I belong.
 I wrote two chapters.

-   * These 2 books mentions to Sphinx and Documentation.
+   * The books mention to Sphinx and Documentations.

    * "Python Professional Programming" was already translated into 'simple chineese charactors' and will publish in June.